CmdrVasquess/bcplus/README.md

 ### Options

-First, option syntax is not Windows standard – BC+ is written in [GO](https://golang.org) and uses GO's standard command line parsing package.
+First, option syntax is not Windows standard – BC+ is written in [Go](https://golang.org) and uses Go's standard command line parsing package.
 So be prepared to start options with '-' not '/'.

 * `-j <directory>` set the path to the directory containig your journal